specflare/specflare.github.io/_posts/2021-05-10-Processing-Jsons-with-jq.md

 ```bash
 $ curl 'https://jsonplaceholder.typicode.com/users' | jq '.'
 ```
 As you see, for these examples we will use the JsonPlaceholder testing API.
-It will generate us a Json containig 10 different users with this structure:
+It will generate us a JSON containig 10 different users with this structure:
 ```json
 [
   {